guidonguido/qbittorrent-operator/README.md

 # qBittorrent Operator

-A Kubernetes operator that manages qBittorrent torrents through Custom Resource Definitions (CRDs).
-This operator allows you to declaratively manage torrents in qBittorrent using native Kubernetes resources.
+A Kubernetes operator that manages qBittorrent Torrent instances through Custom Resource Definitions (CRDs).
+This operator allows you to declaratively manage Torrents in qBittorrent using native Kubernetes resources, so you are not forced to interact with the UI.

+Check the [Complete Setup Guide](#complete-setup-guide) to build a full-functioning environment.

 ## Table of Contents